sap-tutorials/abap-core-development/tutorials/abap-custom-ui-bas-develop-s4hc/abap-custom-ui-bas-develop-s4hc.md

-### Deploy UI to S/4HANA ABAP tenant
+### Deploy UI to SAP S/4HANA Cloud system

-Once the UI is set up to your needs, you can deploy it to the development SAP S/4HANA Cloud tenant, where it can be tested and transported to test or productive tenants.
+Once the UI is set up to your needs, you can deploy it to the development SAP S/4HANA Cloud system, where it can be tested and transported to test or productive tenants.

 1. Open a terminal for your project by right-clicking it and choosing **Open in Integrated Terminal** from the context menu.